jethro-swan/vbox-scripts/README.md

 You will need to download appropriate .iso files and edit this script to point to the correct location.

-(This script will be modified in due course to allow selection of OS and version as parameters.)
+(This script will be modified in due course to allow selection of OS and version as parameters, along with built-in help (-h) and multiple options.
+Meanwhile, you'll have to edit this script to make it work in your setup.)

 #### Save the execution state of a running VM